Tallaght: Transport

+Former routes include the 75 (The Square, Rathfarnham, Ballinteer, Dundrum, Stillorgan, and Dún Laoghaire) and 175 (Citywest, Dundrum and UCD).
+Since 26 November 2023, they have been withdrawn and largely replaced with the brand new S6 and S8 routes.

 A metro rail line, Metro West, was proposed to pass through Tallaght but was shelved in 2011.
 Early plans for the line proposed to link Tallaght with several satellite towns west of Dublin city, including Clondalkin, Lucan, and Blanchardstown.
 If completed as proposed it would also join with Metrolink and continue out to Dublin Airport.
 The first 4 stops of the proposed Metro West were to be in Tallaght, with the first stop, 'Tallaght East' being situated near Tallaght IT, now the Tallaght Campus of Technological University Dublin.

 A Luas extension from Belgard to Saggart and Citywest was added to the original Luas system.
 This is a 4.2 km (2.5 mi) extension, funded by a Public-Private Partnership with property developers, including Davy Hickey Properties.
 Identified as Line A1, this €150 million spur off the Red Line at Belgard runs to Saggart.
 Originally intended to be a spur of the proposed Red Line as far as Fortunestown, it was later decided to extend it to Saggart.
 Construction started on 9 February 2009, with the line completed by early 2011.
-Passenger services on the 4.2 km light rail link started in early 2011.
+Passenger services on the 4.2 km (2½ mile) light rail link started in early 2011.
 It serves housing developments such as Cairnwood, Ambervale, Belgard Green, Fettercairn, Kilmartin, Brookview, Ardmore, Citywest and Russell Square.